Continue your studies

 Take your place in the music industry

 Sound designers and solo artists.
 Composers and lyricists.
 Music technicians and ensemble performers.
-Through breadth of study and areas of specialty, a Bachelor of Music degree provides you with a knowledge base that may be applied to a wide range of careers in the contemporary music marketplace.
+Through breadth of study and areas of specialty, your Bachelor of Music degree provides you with a knowledge base that you can apply to a wide range of careers in the contemporary music marketplace.
 Our alumni work as:

 Performers–soloists, accompanists, ensemble musicians